nsimon4214/USPS_zip_to_city/README.md

 # USPS_zip_to_city
-Python script that uses csv files with city/state to obtain the 5-digit postcode from the USPS API
+This is a python script that uses csv files with city/state to obtain the 5-digit postcode from the USPS API.
+Created with development assistance from ChatGPT.
+This tool is designated for free use and distribution.

 Ensure that the csv file to be used as input is in the following format: